BRC-104 Protocol

 3.5.3 Unstake

-For BRC-20 and BTC Farming Pool, users do not need to explicitly unstake assets.
+For BRC-20, Runes and BTC Farming Pool, users do not need to explicitly unstake assets.
 When user stakes or harvests, the Rebase operation will be triggered to check all the user staked UTXOs or inscriptions, find invalid UTXOs or inscriptions, and automatically help users to unstake assets.

 For the BRC-100 Token Farming Pool, users need to use the Angel Inscription with op: burn3 and cop: usk to unstake.
 The Farming Pool first needs to update the state totalRewarded, accRewardPerShare and lastRewardBlock, then distributes the accumulated rewards to the user's sb3 state, and finally, updates the state addressStakedAmount to minus the unstaked assets.